Skip to content

 • Asylum Seekers

 Refugees make up the next largest group of displaced people.
-These are people who have fled war, violence, conflict or persecution and have crossed an international border to find safety in another country.
+These are people who have been given legal residency status in a country other than their home country.
 It’s likely that you’ve read stories of refugees like Bohdan, Abdinasir and Amira — all people who left their home countries due to conflict or persecution, applied for refugee status and were resettled right here in the United States.

 In 2022, the U.S. has agreed to resettle up to 125,000 refugees plus an additional 100,000 Ukrainians who have fled the Russian invasion.
 As is evident, there are far more refugees in the world than can be resettled even in a country as large and as resourced as the U.S.